zaphosting/docs/docs/vserver-linux-plesk.md

 ## SSL encryption

-During the domain registration/creation of the web space, an SSL certificate from Lets Encrypt was already generated, this can now be entered/selected under "Hosting settings" of the domain.
+During the domain registration/creation of the web space, an SSL certificate from Let's Encrypt was already generated, this can now be entered/selected under "Hosting settings" of the domain.
 Afterwards it must confirm with a click on "Apply".

 :::info
 In order to be permanently redirected to HTTPS (SSL) when calling up the web page, the checkbox "Permanent, SEO-suitable 301 forwarding from HTTP to HTTPS" must be checked.